 Pros and cons of invoice financing

 So is invoice finance the right option for you, or are you better off with another type of business loan?
-Here are some of its pros and cons to help you decide:
+Depending on the provider, here are some of the pros and cons you might be looking at:

 - Fast funding: Unlike traditional business loans which can involve heaps of paperwork and debt you’d carry over a longer term, invoice finance is a short-term cashflow solution.
 It’s a quicker way for businesses to access extra funding (in as short as 24-48 hours), which they then pay back usually in 30-90 days with money they’re already owed.